 Before the sale, the homeowner has the right to pay off the entire debt and stop the sale from happening, which is called the right of "redemption."

 After judgment, a public auction of the home is scheduled.
 Notice of the sale must be posted in three public places in the county, including the courthouse, and published in a local newspaper once a week for three consecutive weeks prior to the sale.

 The proceeds of the sale are applied to the homeowner's mortgage debt.
 If the proceeds exceed the total amount owed, the homeowner is entitled to the excess, assuming there aren't other liens on the property.
 But if the proceeds fail to completely satisfy the amount owed, the lender may seek a deficiency judgment against the homeowner.

-Once the sale is final, either immediately after sale, or after 30 days if a deficiency judgment is sought, the homeowner must vacate the property or face eviction.
+Once the sale is final, either immediately after the sale, or after 30 days if a deficiency judgment is sought, the homeowner must vacate the property or face eviction.

 If you're facing a foreclosure in South Carolina, having a general understanding of the laws and process can provide you some level of comfort.
 To read South Carolina's foreclosure laws for yourself, go to Title 29, Chapter 3, Article 7; Title 15, Chapter 39, Article 5; and Title 15, Chapter 29 of the South Carolina Code of Laws, which provide many of the procedural requirements for foreclosures.

 If you need help understanding the law, want to file an answer to the foreclosure suit, or have questions about your particular circumstances, consider contacting a local foreclosure attorney.
 Homeowners facing foreclosure are also encouraged to contact a HUD-approved housing counselor.